Restioson/arcade-asteroids/README.md

 Shooting an asteroid will make its number of sides decrease to the next smallest prime, stopping at 3, where it will stay at 3.
 Asteroids will bounce, except if their radius is less than 9 pixels, in which case they will fly off the screen and despawn.
 Your ship's position will wrap (pos % screen dimensions).

 # Controls
-WSAD or arrow keys (choose at startup) to move  and space to shoot.
+WSAD or arrow keys to move  and space to shoot.
 You move automatically, but W/Up will speed up your ship and turning.

 # Requirements
 Requires Python 3.6, Arcade library, and AVBin.